 The Wärtsilä 20, 26, 32, 34DF, 46, and 50DF series serve as both main propulsion and auxiliary power across a wide vessel range.
 The Sulzer legacy (RTA and RT-flex two-stroke engines, now maintained under Wärtsilä) adds another layer of complexity.
 Spare parts for Wärtsilä engines include cylinder heads, fuel injection equipment, turbocharger cartridges, valve train components, and electronic control modules for the DF (dual-fuel) variants.

-OEM vs alternative sourcing
+OEM vs verified alternative supply routes

 When to source OEM